ShunLu91/Single-Path-One-Shot-NAS/README.md

 # Single-Path-One-Shot-NAS
 This repo provides a Pytorch-based implementation of SPOS([Single Path One-Shot Neural Architecture Search with Uniform Sampling](https://arxiv.org/abs/1904.00420))  by Zichao Guo, and et. al.
 ![SPOS](https://github.com/ShunLu91/Single-Path-One-Shot-NAS/blob/master/img/SPOS.jpg)

-However, this repo only contains 'Block Search' and it's very time consuming to train this network on ImageNet so I haven't got the final result yet.
-I will update the repo soon and greatly thanks to Zichao Guo for his advice on some details.
+This repo only contains 'Block Search' for reference.
+It's very time consuming to train this network on ImageNet, which makes it impossible for me to finish the experiment under existing resources.As a result, this repo mainly focuses on CIFAR-10 and greatly thanks to Zichao Guo for his advice on some details.
 Yet, there are still some differences with the [official version](https://github.com/megvii-model/SinglePathOneShot) such as data preprocessing and some hyper parameters.

-## Progress
-The problem that the loss doesn't decrease has been solved and it's easy to train on CIFAR-10 by only a single GPU.I am trying to make it to train on multi-GPUs on ImageNet.
+As for the model search, in my opinion, you can refer to the official version for the Evolutionary Algorithm and also you can randomly search 1000 models to find the best for test.

 ## Environments
 ```